zonca/zonca.dev/posts/2024-10-31-jetstream-llm-chat.md

 However the same instructions can be used to deploy any other model available on the Hugging Face model hub.

+This tutorial is based on work by [Tijmen de Haan](https://www2.kek.jp/qup/en/member/dehaan.html), the author of [Cosmosage](https://cosmosage.online/).

 ## Choose a model

 Jetstream has GPU nodes with 4 NVIDIA A100 GPUs, a user can create a Virtual Machine with 1 entire GPU or a fraction of it.